Scalar field dark matter with two components: combined approach from particle physics and cosmology: Observational Constraints

-where $\Omega_\text{2SFDM}$ is the density fraction of the two scalar fields and $\Omega_\text{DM}$ is the density fraction computed with PL18 and R19, i. e., $\Delta_\text{I}$ is referred to the case I and $\Delta_\text{II}$ corresponds to the case II.
-As we can see in Figure~\ref{fig:var_contentk2}, the quantification on the shift due to the difference of the $k$ parameter is bigger in the model I compared with model II, showing that the model constituted by classical and Higgs fields is more sensitive to the current energy density fraction of a lighter scalar field than the model made of axion and Higgs scalar fields.
-Furthermore, we can notice that, without taking into account the variation on the $k$ parameter, the differences between the values of the dark matter density fraction with PL18 and R19 priors and the density fraction $\Omega_\text{2SFDM}$ of our model occur in an earlier Universe on the model II than in the model I.
+where $\Omega_\text{2SFDM}$ is the density fraction of the two scalar fields and $\Omega_\text{DM}$ is the density fraction computed with PL18 and R19, i.e, $\Delta_\text{I}$ refers to the case I and $\Delta_\text{II}$ corresponds to the case II.
+As we can see in Figure~\ref{fig:var_contentk2}, the quantification on the shift due to the difference of the $\eta$ parameter is bigger in the model I compared with model II, showing that the model constituted by classical and Higgs fields is more sensitive to the current energy density fraction of a lighter scalar field than the model made of axion and Higgs scalar fields.
+Furthermore, we can notice that, without taking into account the variation on the $\eta$ parameter, the differences between the values of the dark matter density fraction with PL18 and R19 priors and the density fraction $\Omega_\text{2SFDM}$ of our model occur in an earlier Universe on the model II than in the model I. See, e.g. Figure \ref{fig:var_contentk} (a) and (c).